mkrs90/to-do-list/pseudocode.md

     if (current view !== view clicked) {
         set View State to be view clicked. if (view clicked === Active) {
-            set view to active
+            get the task by id(or key?) get status of active.
+Filter out the list so only those are displayed. set view to active
         } else if (view clicked === completed) {
             set view to completed